 - On the other hand, the role of the interpreter is to transfer oral speech from a source language to a target language, and, potentially, back.

-Each role requires a different set of skills ➤ Yes, interpreters vs translators skills!
+➤ Each role requires a different set of skills

 - Excellent reading skills.
 The effective transfer of a message across languages hinges on perfect comprehension of the source language(s).

 - Excellent writing skills.
-The end-product in the target language(s) must sound natural, idiomatic, and be effective.
+The end-product in the target language(s) must sound natural, idiomatic, and be productive.

 - Excellent analytical skills.
-Great attention is to be paid to conveying details and nuances, detecting typos, proofreading and editing.
+Pay great attention to conveying details and nuances, detecting typos, proofreading, and editing.

 - Excellent IT skills.
-This ranges from the more basic keyboarding skills and use of word processing tools, to the more advanced Computer Assisted Translation (CAT) tools which play an ever more pivotal role in the translation industry.
+This need ranges from the more basic keyboarding skills and use of word processing tools to the more advanced Computer-Assisted Translation (CAT) tools, which play an ever more pivotal role in the translation industry.

-- Excellent listening skills of the language(s) being interpreted.
+- Excellent listening skills of the language(s) they interpret.

 - Excellent speaking skills in the target language(s).
-This includes clear enunciation, voice projection and discourse structuring.
+This requirement includes clear diction, voice projection, and discourse structuring.

 - Excellent memory and note-taking skills.
-Interpreters must be aware of the different techniques they can use to gather and organise the speaker’s information, so it can then be relayed in the target language.
+Interpreters must be aware of the different techniques they can use to gather and organize the speaker’s information, so they can afterward relay in the target language.

 - Excellent interpersonal skills.
 Interpreters deal with humans, so they must pay attention to aspects such as body language, non-verbal cues, and cultural differences, to name but a few.

-There are, of course, certain skills which overlap:
+➤ There are, of course, specific skills which overlap:

-- both are expected to have proficient or native-like knowledge of their foreign and source language(s) and culture(s)
+- Both must have proficient or native-like knowledge of their foreign and source language(s) and culture(s)

 Most importantly, the above-listed skill sets are not inborn;

-➳ instead, they must be taught and assimilated.
+➳ instead, professionals must learn and assimilate them.

-Anyway, it is important to learn and hone the skills required to perform either role and there are many universities and institutions around the globe which offer translator or interpreter qualifications,
+Anyway, it is essential to learn and hone the skills required to perform either role, and there are many universities and institutions around the globe which offer translator or interpreter qualifications,

 ➳ for instance, from degrees (BAs or Master’s) to certifications.

-It would be impossible to list all institutions; what’s more, specific regions, countries and even cities may adopt their own requirements and criteria.
+It would be impossible to list all institutions; what’s more, specific regions, countries, and even cities may adopt their requirements and criteria.

 Once in possession of a qualification, it is worth joining a global or national translator or interpreter association to keep updated on what is happening in the industry,

-➳ to find translation or interpreting work and to network with fellow professionals.
+➳ finding translation or interpreting work, and to network with fellow professionals.